Mieczysław Weinberg: "Stellar years"

 Weinberg's music was occasionally heard and his career reported on in his native Poland.
 A 1964 issue of the bi-monthly music magazine Ruch Muzyczny mentioned that he was a highly regarded composer in the Soviet Union whose name was often mentioned in connection with Shostakovich.
 In 1963, Weinberg's String Quartet No. 8 was played by the Komitas Quartet at that year's Warsaw Autumn.
 Audiences and critics considered the work old-fashioned and mostly ignored it.
-In 1966, an ultimately aborted attempt by Kondrashin to conduct Weinberg's Symphony No. 8 with the Moscow Philharmonic Orchestra on tour in Poland led to the composer's first and only visit to the country of his birth since the war.
+In 1966, an ultimately aborted attempt by Kirill Kondrashin to conduct Weinberg's Symphony No. 8 with the Moscow Philharmonic Orchestra on tour in Poland led to the composer's first and only visit to the country of his birth since the war.
 Accompanied by his friend Tchaikovsky, Weinberg walked through the streets of Warsaw.
 Although he found his family home still standing, he was appalled as much by how the city had transformed as it had remained the same.
 Of its restored prewar buildings, Weinberg likened them to empty shells bereft of souls.
 "His great disappointment", said the composer Krzysztof Meyer, who befriended Weinberg on this trip, "was that the city he knew no longer existed".
 Despite much searching, he found virtually nobody who had known him before the war, aside from his former classmate Turski.
 He also finally learned about his family's death.
 Weinberg's feelings of unease on this trip were reinforced by the snubbing he received from most Polish composers; an outcome that was based on their perceptions of him as a stylistic reactionary and a member of the Soviet establishment, as well as their general suspicion of Russian culture.
 This did not preclude his enjoyment of their works such as Grażyna Bacewicz's String Quartet No. 7 and Krzysztof Penderecki's St. Luke Passion, which he heard at that year's installment of the Warsaw Autumn.
 All the same, the visit left him disillusioned: he came to the conclusion that there was no country for him to return to.